guilhemmarchand/trackme/docs/rest_api_reference.rst

 data_sampling_models_add / Add a new custom model or update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint creates a new logical group, it requires a POST call with the following data:**
+**This endpoint creates a new data sampling custom model, it requires a POST call with the following data:**

 - ``"model_name": "<name of the custom model>"``
 - ``"model_regex":``